shxdow-hs/MicrosoftEntraIDLab/README.md

-<h1>Active Directory Home Lab</h1>
+<h1>Microsoft Entra ID Lab</h1>

 <h2>Description</h2>
 In this lab I'll be working in Microsoft Entra ID.
-I will be performing onboarding of new accounts, creating and assigning a user to a new group, utilizing RBAC and secure offboarding.
+I will be performing onboarding of new accounts, creating and assigning a user to a new group, utilizing RBAC, enabling/enforcing MFA and secure offboarding.
 <br />